-The SHOUT nano 100 utilizes a Bluetooth Low Energy (BLE) transceiver to provide a secondary command interface path alternative to the USB-C connector port.
-Like the USB port, this interface can connect with SatTerm running on a Windows® PC.
-You can also establish a Bluetooth connection with a Bluetooth enabled Android device running the SHOUT nano 100 App (see Section 5).
+SHOUT nano 100 utilizes a Bluetooth Low Energy (BLE) transceiver to provide a secondary command interface path alternative to the USB-C connector port.
+Like the USB port, this interface can connect with SatTerm running on a Windows PC.
+You can also establish a Bluetooth connection with a Bluetooth-enabled Android device running the SHOUT nano 100 App (see Section 5).

-By default, the Bluetooth interface has a 10-minute idle timer that turns off the Bluetooth interface when there is no data transfer, or when the Bluetooth has been disconnected for more than 10 minutes.
+By default, the Bluetooth interface turns off when there has been no data transfer after 10 minutes or when Bluetooth has been disconnected for more than 10 minutes.